 The product stage is an information module that is always included in the TR/EPD.
-The system boundary shall include all processes that provide material and energy inputs into the system and the following manufacturing and transport processes of products up to the factory gate, as well as the processing of any waste arising from those processes up to the end-of-waste state or disposal of final residues during the product stage.
+The system boundary shall include all processes that provide material and energy inputs into the system and the following manufacturing and transport processes of products up to the factory gate, as well as the processing of any waste arising from those processes.